-Q2 2018 to Q2 2019 production entitlement increased by 10% only.
-This is due to the production entitlement for the first six months of 2018 being inflated due to an adjustment for the cost sharing arrangement (see the section on "Revenue" within the "Financial Results" section for further information).
+Production entitlement has not increased for the nine months 2019 compared to year previous.
+This is due to the production entitlement for the first six months of 2018 being inflated due to an adjustment for the cost sharing arrangement (see section on "Revenue" within the "Financial Results" section for further information).